Innovations in Pedagogy Summit

 PROPOSAL COMPONENTS

-- Descriptive session outline (300 words): a detailed outline of the session structure, an explicit plan for participant engagement, and approaches you plan to use to address accessibility and equity
+• Descriptive session outline (300 words): a detailed outline of the session structure, an explicit plan for participant engagement, and approaches you plan to use to ensure accessibility

 Short Presentations